KG-STV - A DIGITAL SSTV SYSTEM BY JJ0OBZ

 drop-down menu lets you determine how much JPEG compression is applied

 to your image.
-Too much compression my degrade to image
+Too much compression can reduce the image

-quality and too little may result in an annoyingly long transmit time.
+quality and too little may result in an excessively long transmit time.

 As you adjust the settings in these menus you will notice